theBreadCompany/swiftbar/README.md

 Please keep in mind that there may be unexpected behaviour as the Xcode "terminal" isn't an actual terminal.

 ## TODO
-- Introduce a tqdm (python) inspired collection that prints a bar as it is being subscripted
+[x] Introduce a tqdm (python) inspired collection that prints a bar as it is being subscripted [x] Add styles
-- Add styles
-- Enable custom styles by adding cases entries to the ProgressbarStyle enum and
+[x] Enable custom styles
-- Add speed of iterations, including units
+[] Add speed of iterations, including units

 ## Support
 I am happy about any way of supporting me, may it be suggesting new ideas or reporting bugs ^^.